evidentlyai/evidently/docs/book/customization/feature-importance.md

 ])
 ```

-If you do not specify anything else, Evidently will train a model using the provided dataset and derive the feature importances.
+If you do not specify anything else, Evidently will train a random forest model using the provided dataset and derive the feature importances.

 **Notes**:
 * This is only possible if your dataset contains the `target` column.